wilsonge/notes-app-challenge/README.md

 ## Requirements
 Generate a GitHub PAT stored into AWS Secrets Manager of the target account named `george-github-token` and with the key `github_token`.
-This PAT needs public repository pull access only.
+This PAT needs public repository pull access and the ability to read and write webhooks to the repo.

+## Deployment
+Install npm dependencies with `npm ci`.
+Navigate into the `amplify-infra` subdirectory of this repository and run cdk-deploy whilst authenticated to AWS.